HaxeFoundation/haxe-evolution/proposals/0000-key-value-iter.md

 One performance-related concern is the use of structural typing, which can be an issue on static targets in their current implementation, however this is a more general problem which also applies to normal iterators, so it's out of scope for this proposal.
-Still, we might want to provide a standard optimized implementation of the `Pair` type implementation that would be used for key/value iterators instead of `{key:K, value:V}`.
+Still, we might want to provide a standard optimized implementation of the readonly `KeyValuePair` type implementation that would be used for key/value iterators instead of `{key:K, value:V}`.

 ## Impact on existing code